LispCookbook/cl-cookbook/foreword.md

 even more practical and enjoyable.

-> Vincent "vindarel" Dardel, for the Cookbook contributors
+> Vincent "vindarel" Dardel, for the Cookbook contributors, January 2026.